Guide

 What are dropshipping suppliers and companies?

-2. You receive an order confirmation and this is sent to the supplier
+2. Order forwarding: You receive the order confirmation and forward it to your supplier

-3. The supplier procures, packages, and ships the product to the customer
+3. Supplier fulfilment: The supplier packages and ships the product directly to your customer

 Best dropshipping companies in the UK